LispCookbook/cl-cookbook/editor-support.md

 **Windows**.
 It ships Emacs, SBCL, Slime, Quicklisp.
 It also shows how to display GUI windows with Win32, Tk, IUP, ftw and Opengl.

+[Varhammer](https://github.com/varhammer/varhammer) is another  portable Common Lisp IDE for **Windows** (Emacs + SBCL + SLIME), first released in 2025.
+It works fully offline, is USB ready, and doesn't require an installation.

 <img src="assets/plain-cl-slime-interaction.png"
      style="max-width: 800px" alt="Emacs and SLIME."/>